pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

     SOMETYPE * variablename;
     SOMETYPE* variablename;

-However, the first declaration is preferable in each case, as it is clear to the programmer that the variable is in fact a pointer because the asterix is closer to the variable name.
+However, the first declaration is preferable in each case, as it is clear to the programmer that the variable is in fact a pointer because the asterisk is closer to the variable name.

 The Address Operator: One simple way to get the pointer information into a pointer
 ----------------------------------------------------------------------------------